 Q: What industries benefit from a CMMS system?

-A: Many industries can benefit from a CMMS including: Manufacturing, Facilities, Equipment, Building, Property, Hospitality, Restaurants, Churches, Fleet, School, Government, Gyms and more.
-If you work in an industry with valuable assets that need maintenance a CMMS software could be beneficial to you.
+A: Many industries can benefit from a CMMS, including Manufacturing, Facilities, Equipment, Building, Property, Hospitality, Restaurants, Churches, Fleet, School, Government, Gyms, Golf and more.
+If you work in an industry with valuable assets that need maintenance, a CMMS software could be beneficial to you.

 Q: Does CMMS software work for small businesses as well as large corporations?

-A: Although the implementations may be a little longer CMMS software is designed to work well for both small businesses and large corporations.
+A: Although the implementations may be a little longer for larger companies, CMMS software is designed to work well for both small businesses and large corporations.

 Q: What is the difference between a CMMS software and Facility Management software?

-A: CMMS and FM software often mean the same thing although some FM software packages have non-maintenance modules included.
-For example, FM software may have a space management module which a CMMS software package might not.
+A: CMMS and FM software often mean the same thing, although some FM software packages have non-maintenance modules included.
+For example, FM software may have a space management module that a CMMS software package might not.
 Be careful on FM software or CMMS software that tries to do too much.
 Finding the right CMMS software is one of the key factors in a successful implementation.